prasad1563/Machine-Learning-Model/README.md

 # Machine-Learning-Model
-This repo ii consisted of a machine learning model project that I have done as a part of an online course.
+This repo is consisted of a machine learning model project that I have done as a part of an online course.

 You can download the Data Set zip file using the below link.